Metal Detector Statistics

 We absolutely love getting out and about in a bid to find hidden treasures and we desperately wanted to know how many others in the UK feel the same.
 So we works with Populus (a fantastic, professional market research company) to conduct a poll to find out.

-Between 31st January - 3rd February 2020, professional survey firm Populus conducted an online nationally representative poll among 2,071 respondents.
+Between 31st January - 3rd February 2020, Populus conducted an online nationally representative poll of 2,071 people in the UK.

 The survey results confirm why kids metal detectors are experiencing an increase in sales!

-Q1.
-Would you ever consider trying metal detecting as a hobby?
+- 43% of Brits would consider trying metal detecting as a hobby

 - Of those who would consider it, males (47%) were significantly more likely than females (40%) to consider it at all.
 Middle aged respondents (45-54) were the most likely age group to consider it as a hobby with 54% agreeing.